unabridged/motion/README.md

 Broadly speaking, these initiatives are on our roadmap:

 - Enhanced documentation and usage examples
-- Support more ViewComponent-like libraries: [trailblazer/cells](https://github.com/trailblazer/cells), [dry-rb/dry-view](https://github.com/dry-rb/dry-view), [komposable/komponent](https://github.com/komposable/komponent)
+- Support more ViewComponent-like libraries
 - Support communication via AJAX instead of (or in addition to) websockets